MA Dissertation in Law

 - analyse and present this information in a way which satisfactorily assesses the topic which they have set themselves.

-The course is compulsory for students on all MA in Law Degrees.
-Regulations relating to choice of topic, the role of the supervisor and presentation are set out in the MA Programme Handbook.
+The course is compulsory for all students on MA Law Degrees.
+Regulations relating to choice of topic, the role of the supervisor and presentation are set out in the Postgraduate Taught Degree Dissertation Guidelines.

 - There must be a member of SOAS staff competent and willing to supervise the topic, and available at the times when supervisions are required.